mayasarena/colour-shift/README.md

-# Color Shift
+# Colour Shift

-<i>Color shift</i> grabs n dominant colors from an image using KMeans, and transfers these colors over to a given destination image.
+<i>Colour shift</i> grabs n dominant colours from an image using KMeans, and transfers these colours over to a given destination image.

 ## How to use